supakeen/supakeen.com-notes-source/concepts.rst

 Asynchronous I/O
 ================
-While I have an entire page dedicated to my notes on asynchrony_ the concept of Asynchronous I/O can be explained shortly.
+While I have an entire page dedicated to my notes on :ref:`asynchrony` the concept of Asynchronous I/O can be explained shortly.

 Computers often have to wait for things and while waiting they could be doing